OpenStickCommunity/GP2040-CE/docs/ddi-socd.md

 I only documented Left/Right tests here, because Up/Down either follows the same behavior (Neutral/First/Last) on the other axis, or it has its own far more explicit Up priority that isn't worth distinguishing in this doc.

+This mode seems to be useful for having two sets of inputs contribute to any one of LS/DP/RS at the same time, but is distinguished from two sets of core gamepad mappings by the fact that this allows for two layers of SOCD cleaning to be applied, essentially `SOCD( SOCD(gamepad) | SOCD(DDI) )` which can allow for some interesting inputs.

 | # | Input           | Up Priority/Neutral | First Input Wins | Last Input Wins |
 | - | --------------- | ------------------- | ---------------- | --------------- |
 | 1 | Core Left       | Left                | Left             | Left            |